dp12/spacemacs/README.md

 This is a custom spacemacs configuration, optimized for C/C++ development.

 ## Installation
-To install, git clone the repository into your root directory and symlink .spacemacs.
+To install, git clone the repository into your root directory and symlink .spacemacs and the yasnippets folder.

 On Windows, with a root directory of "C:\home":

 `mklink "C:\home\.spacemacs" "C:\home\spacemacs\.spacemacs"`

+`mklink /j "C:\home\.emacs.d\private\snippets" "C:\home\spacemacs\private\snippets\"`

 On Linux, run the reverse:

 `ln -s ~/spacemacs/.spacemacs ~/.spacemacs`

+`ln -s ~/spacemacs/private/snippets ~/.emacs.d/private/snippets`

 ## Layers
 ### keymap